sparabu/eddie2/PRD.md

 - **Sidebar Divider**: Vertical divider bar that acts as a toggle for the sidebar ✅
 - **Welcome Message**: Clear welcome message "What can I help you learn?" in new chats ✅
 - **Guided Input**: Input field placeholder "Ask Eddie to create..." to guide users ✅
+- **Simplified Chat List**: Chat list items showing only titles in a single row for better space utilization ✅
+- **Improved Chat Creation**: Enhanced workflow for creating and displaying new chats ✅

 ### Full Implementation Scope (Post-MVP)
 - **User Authentication**: Multi-user support and secure login ✅